Every city and town in Norway has a local bus service, and there is an extensive network of express coaches throughout the country.

 In the largest cities you will find bus stations and public transport information centres.
 Tourist information offices can also provide information about public buses.

 You can buy your ticket on board, by telling the driver where you are going.
 One-day and weekly travel cards are available in some towns/cities, and these can be bought from the driver, kiosks and bus stations.
-However, in for example Oslo, it is cheaper to buy your ticket before getting on the bus.
+In some cities, like Oslo and Trondheim, it is cheaper to buy your ticket before getting on the bus.